Skip to content

 Safety Recovery

-The actions taken *after* a dangerous encounter to return to a state of physical and psychological safety.
+Actions taken after encounters to return to state of safety.

 (Definition Only)